paolo7/ISWC2019-code/README.md

 Each experiment tests two algorithms across multiple configurations, each time averaging over a number of repetitions.

 * `repetitions`: the number of times each configuration will be tested.
 The output in the plots will be the average of this many repetitions.
 You can reduce this number to increase performance, although it would introduce more noise.
 * `stepIncrease` and `configurations`: each experiment starts by testing the starting configuration, as defined by the previous parameters.
 It will then modify the core parameter studied by the experiment (`initialSchemaviewSize` for experiment 1, and `existentials` for experiment 2) by incrementing it of the amount specified in `stepIncrease` and test this new configuration.
-This process will terminate when the the core parameter studied by the experiment exceeds `configurations`.
+This process will continue until the core parameter studied by the experiment exceeds `configurations`.
 For example, in experiment 2, if `existentials=0`, `stepIncrease=10`, and `configurations=100`, then the experiment will test 11 different configurations of `existentials`: `[0,10,20,30,40,50,60,70,80,90,100]`.

+#### Inspecting schemas and rules.

+Sets of inference rules are obtained from rule files, these randomly generated rule files are created on demand whenever experiments are run and reused if the same configuration of rules is reused.
+After running an experiment for the first time, rule files can be found in folder `Experiment\chasebench\GPPG\`.
+Schemas are generated using these rulesets and are not saved to file.

+To inspect schemas, rules, and the corresponding effect of computing a schema expansion, you can do the following:

+Place a breakpoint in the method `evaluatePerformanceIteration` (line 184 of `GPPGbenchmark\src\benchmarking\GeneratorUtil.java`) and run the experiment in debug mode.
+Then, once execution stops on this breakpoint, create the following new watch expressions:
+* `rules` this object contains the list of rules used for the schema expansion
+* `schema.pretty_print_string()` this is a string representation of (1) the schema graph, (2) its existential constraints, if any, and (3) the SHACL representation of this graph.
+For simplicity, the no-literal set is not modelled as a separate object.
+Instead, each variable will be displayed with a `+` or a `-` symbol next to it.
+Variables with a `-` symbol are included in the no-literal set, while the ones with a `+` are not.

+To view the new schema graph and no-literal set after a basic schema expansion, place a breakpoint at line 189 (at line `int newschemaSize = newPredicates.size();`) and watch expression `newPredicates`.
+To view the set of `retained_constraints`, place a breakpoint at line 195 (at line `long time2 = new Date().getTime();`) and watch expression `retained_constraints`.

+Note 1: make sure you wait until the warmup run is finished before activating the breakpoint, or you might not be visualising the schemas and rulesets that you expect.

+Note 2: if you want to inspect existential constraints, run the second experiment in debug mode, and place the breakpoint to view the schema after the first configuration is complete (as the first configuration has no existential constraints).

+Note 3: debug interruptions to inspect schema and rules do not stop the timer that calculates algorithm performance.
+So if you interrupt the execution, the final experiment results will not be correct.